Elisabeth Bennett: Development of Swansea University Archives

-In 1998, Elisabeth was asked to undertake a project to organise the inventories of Swansea University's art collection.
-As well as operating a lending system for works of art, Elisabeth aimed to improve the preservation of the works within the collection.
+In 1998, Bennett was asked to undertake a project to organise the inventories of Swansea University's art collection.
+As well as operating a lending system for works of art, Bennett aimed to improve the preservation of the works within the collection.
 This has notably included the conservation of watercolour panels by Sarah Vivian, along with Sir Kyffin Williams' ‘Snowdon Snow, Penrhyn Ddu’ and Percy Gleaves 'The Foundation Stone Ceremony, 19 July 1920’.

-In 2005 the archive collections of the actor Richard Burton were deposited to the University Archives by his widow, Sally Burton.
+In 2005 the archive collections of the actor Richard Burton were deposited to the university archives by his widow, Sally Burton.
 In 2010 the service was renamed the Richard Burton Archives, Swansea University.

 In 2014 the Richard Burton Archives became the first university archive in the UK, and the first in Wales, to attain Archives Service Accreditation.
 This was a major achievement which demonstrated that the management of the archive collections, services to users and accommodation met externally validated professional standards.
-Elisabeth was invited to speak at the Houses of Parliament.
+Bennett was invited to speak at the Houses of Parliament.

 In 2015 the Richard Burton Archives entered Swansea University's Research as Art competition with an image designed to change perceptions about archives.
 'The Archives Treasure Hoard' was created in collaboration with Ian Vine and received a Highly Commended prize.
-The image has gone on to be used in promotional material within Swansea University and beyond, including the ARCW publication 'Into the Archives', and the National Archives 'Archives Unlocked' brochure.
+The image has gone on to be used in promotional material within Swansea University and beyond, including the ARCW publication 'Into the Archives ', and the National Archives 'Archives Unlocked' brochure.